joinsigma/backend-web-development/Modules/Mod5-Testing/Assignment-Solutions/Assign-2/README.md

   * Create Mock methods for your service calls under the controller methods

 Try to get as close as possible to 100% test coverage.
 If you are unable test a certain file or files, please state which file you aren't able to test in the Github Issue you will create for the submission of this assignment.

+## Running the tests

+First to install the necessary packages
+`npm install`

+To run all the test cases
+`npm test`